Chanomhub/Check/README.md

 -   [Clang](https://github.com/llvm/llvm-project)
 -   [Git](https://git-scm.com/)
 -   (Use visual studio?)
 No! you don't need to because I use [Vim](https://www.vim.org/).
 -   That's all.
-No need to mess around, let's get started.
+There’s no need to fuss over such matters, let's get started.
 Let's go!

 # How to use (Dev)